Tips for First Generation College Students

 6. Take the Initiative in Seeking Out Financial Aid Resources

-First-generation college students might not know much about financial aid, and financial aid can be daunting to figure out on your own, especially since your parents don’t have any experience with FAFSA and other student aid resources.
+First generation college students might not know much about financial aid, and financial aid can be daunting to figure out on your own, especially since your parents don’t have any experience with FAFSA and other student aid resources.
 Luckily, there are plenty of opportunities to learn more available to you.
-We especially suggest looking up scholarships and grants aimed specifically at first-gen students.
+We especially suggest looking up scholarships and grants aimed specifically at first generation students.

 You can also look at FASFA’s website if you need help filling out your forms, or you can contact your school’s financial aid office for assistance.
 Don’t miss out on any aid packages, and make sure you’re taking advantage of the aid offered to you.